MSaifUdDin-999/LUXURY_FRAGRANCES_WEBSITE/README.md

-#  𖠞༄✨Luxury Fragrances⚱ - Signature Scents🧴🫧
+#  𖠞༄✨Luxury Fragrances⚱- Signature Scents🧴🫧

 A sophisticated, responsive e-commerce landing page designed for a premium perfume brand.
 This project showcases a seamless blend of modern design using **Tailwind CSS** and interactive user experiences powered by **JavaScript**.